igvteam/igv-mcp/README.md

 ```bash
 npm run build
 ```

-This will build a bundled `mcp.js` file in the `dist` folder, as well as a Claude 'mcpb' package in the root folder.
+This will build a bundled `igv-mcp.js` file in the `dist` folder, as well as a Claude 'mcpb' package in the root folder.

 ## Usage

 ### Example MCP Client Configuration

-Add to your MCP client settings (e.g., Claude Desktop):
+The easiest way to configure the client is to add the 'igvweb.mcpb' as an extension to Claude or your client of choice.
+To manually configure a client add the following to the client configuration json.
+See the client documentation for more details.
+The --port must match the port setting in IGV.
+IGV must be running with port listener enabled.
+To enable the port listener in IGV, go to `View` -> `Preferences` -> `Advanced` -> and ensure the port option is checked.

 ```json
 {